Is a cash-out refinance a good idea?

 Pre-housing crash, it was far easier — almost too easy — to cash out home equity.
 That’s part of the reason these loans sometimes get a bad rap.

 But those days are gone.
-Today, you can expect lenders to comb through your personal finances before giving you the green light.
+Today, you can expect mortgage lenders to comb through your personal finances before giving you the green light for a cash-out refi.

 Most lenders have the following minimum requirements for a cash-out refi:

-- You need a credit score of at least 620 – The higher the better, as you could get approved for a lower mortgage rate
+- You need a credit score of at least 620: The higher your credit score, the better, as you could get approved for a lower mortgage rate

 Of course, it’s your job to make sure you can comfortably afford your new loan.
 But, if you can clear these hurdles, you may well be in good enough financial shape.